Best Resume Formats: A Guide for 2023

 Chronological format section by section

-- Header — The heading contains the essentials to reach you: name, email and phone number, any professional social media, portfolio or professional website.
+- Header — The heading contains the essential information to reach you: Your Name, Email, Phone Number, and any professional social media, portfolio, or professional website.

-- Summary Statement — In one or two sentences, summarize your experience, skills and accomplishments.
-This short statement has to be powerful without taking too much space in your chronological resume format, so make every word count.
-Include years of experience, role and industry and highlight your key skills.
+- Summary Statement — Summarize your experience, skills, and accomplishments in one or two sentences.
+This statement has to be impactful and informative, so make every word count.
+Include years of experience, role, and industry, and highlight your key skills.

-- Work history — Each position should include your job title, company name and location and dates of employment.
+- Work experience — Each position should include your job title, company name, location, and dates of employment.
 Under each position, list your duties and responsibilities.
-Remember to also include achievements, such as promotions, successful projects and any managerial duties that demonstrate career advancement as this is the most important part of the chronological resume format.
+Remember also to include achievements, such as promotions, successful projects, and any managerial duties that demonstrate career advancement, as this is the most important part of the chronological resume format.

-- Skills — Add a balanced blend of six to eight soft and hard skills not mentioned in your work history.
-For example, include any languages, computer skills, communication or writing skills and other strengths relevant to the role.
+- Skills — Add a balanced blend of six to eight soft and hard skills not mentioned in your work experience.
+For example, include any languages, computer skills, communication or writing skills, and other strengths relevant to the role.

 - Education — Because the chronological resume highlights your professional experience, the education section will go at the end of this format.
-Provide the name and location of the school, your major and type of degree.
+Provide the name and location of the school, your major, and the type of degree.
 It is optional to include your graduation year.

-- Optional sections — If, after completing your skills and work history sections, you have other information to share, create an optional section for extra skills, licenses, certifications, awards, volunteer work and the likes.
-If applicable, like for licenses or certifications, remember to include the date it was granted or its expiration date and the institution that issued it.
+- Optional sections — After completing your skills and work experience sections, you have other information to share; create an optional section for extra skills, licenses, certifications, awards, volunteer work, and other related aspects.
+If applicable, for licenses or certifications, remember to include the date it was granted, its expiration date, and the institution that issued it.
 This will make your chronological resume stand out.

 Pros

-- Emphasis is on steady employment history with more than 10 years of continuous work.
+- Emphasis is on steady employment experience with more than 10 years of continuous work.

 - Demonstrates career growth.